UWPCE-PythonCert/IntroPython-2017/_sources/modules/Packaging.rst.txt

 Or keep it at the top level.

 The ``setup.py`` File
 ----------------------

-Your ``setup.py`` file is what describes your package, and tells the distutils how to pacakge, build and install it
+Your ``setup.py`` file is what describes your package, and tells the distutils how to package, build and install it

 It is python code, so you can add anything custom you need to it